marijnh/Eloquent-JavaScript/21_skillsharing.md

 But an ((HTTP)) request allows only a simple flow of information: the client sends a request, the server comes back with a single response, and that is it.
-There is a technology called _((web sockets))_, supported by modern browsers, which makes it possible to open ((connection))s for arbitrary data exchange.
+There is a technology called _((WebSockets))_, supported by modern browsers, that makes it possible to open ((connection))s for arbitrary data exchange.
 But using them properly is somewhat tricky.